JuliaGeometry/Rotations.jl/README.md

 3. **Quaternions** `QuatRotation{T}`

-    A 3D rotation parameterized by a unit quaternion.
+    A 3D rotation parametrized by a unit quaternion.
 Note that the constructor will renormalize the quaternion to be a unit quaternion, and that although they follow the same multiplicative *algebra* as quaternions, it is better to think of `QuatRotation` as a 3×3 matrix rather than as a quaternion *number*.